Reg-code/printf_h/README.md

 0x11.
 C - printf
 Foundations - Low-level programming & Algorithm ― Hatching out by Julien Barbier, co-founder at Holberton School.
-Project to be done in teams of 2 people (your team: Gifti Lellisa, Tolera Degefa)
+Project to be done in teams of 2 people (your team: Rebecca Durojaiye, Mario Ojeifo)

 Background Context
 Write your own printf function.